Writer / Director

 Candis’ feature directorial debut LUV (which he also co-wrote) was an official selection in the 2012 Sundance Film Festival Dramatic Competition.
 He assembled an incredible cast including Common, Charles S. Dutton, Dennis Haysbert, Danny Glover, Meagan Good, Michael K. Williams and a wonderful 11-year-old breakout talent named Michael Rainey Jr.

-For his first foray into television, Candis developed the ABC event series A Slave in the White House, adapted from Elizabeth Dowling Taylor’s New York Times, best-selling book based on the true story of personal valet Paul Jennings and his unique relationship with President James Madison.
+Within television, Candis developed the ABC event series A SLAVE IN THE WHITE HOUSE, adapted from Elizabeth Dowling Taylor’s New York Times best-selling book based on the true story of personal valet Paul Jennings and his unique relationship with President James Madison.
 Jennings would write the first White House memoir along with historically saving George Washington’s portrait during the War of 1812.
-Jennings would become a subversive abolitionist, helping slaves acquire freedom twenty years before the establishment of the Underground Railroad.
+Jennings would become a ‘subversive abolitionist’, helping slavesacquire freedom twenty years before the establishment of the Underground Railroad.

-Candis also directed and produced the feature length documentary Baltimore Boys for the prestigious ESPN 30 for 30 original films.
-The inspiring story of the greatest high school basketball team ever; the 1981’-83’ Dunbar Poets that achieved a 59-0 record over two undefeated seasons and produced four NBA players in David Wingate, Reggie Williams, Boston Celtic great Reggie Lewis, and a 5’3” tiny dynamo named Tyrone "Muggsy" Bogues.
+Candis directed and produced the feature length documentary BALTIMORE BOYS for the prestigious ESPN 30 for 30 original films.
+The inspiring story of the greatest high school basketball team ever; the 1981’-83’ Dunbar Poets that achieved a 59-0 record over two undefeated seasons and produced four NBA players in David Wingate, Reggie Williams, Boston Celtic great Reggie Lewis, and a 5’3” tiny dynamo named Tyrone ‘Muggsy’ Bogues.